FOREX-Dollar hits 3-1/2 year high vs yen on strong US jobs data

 * U.S. jobs data well above expectations

-NEW YORK, March 8 (Reuters) - The dollar rallied to a fresh 3-1/2-year high against the yen and a three-month high against the euro on Friday, buoyed by a report showing U.S. employers stepped up hiring in February, pushing the unemployment rate to a four-year low.
+NEW YORK, March 8 (Reuters) - The dollar touched a fresh 3-1/2-year high against the yen and a three month high against the euro on Friday, buoyed by a report showing U.S. employers stepped up hiring in February, pushing the unemployment rate to a four year-low.

-Non-farm payrolls surged in February, with employers adding 236,000 jobs, the U.S. Labor Department said on Friday.
-That reading handily beat economists’ expectations for a gain of 160,000 jobs.
-The jobless rate fell in February to 7.7 percent - the lowest since December 2008 - from 7.9 percent in January.
+Nonfarm payrolls surged by 236,000 jobs last month, the Labor Department said on Friday, handily beating economists’ expectations for a gain of 160,000.
+The jobless rate fell to 7.7 percent, the lowest since December 2008, from 7.9 percent in January.

-If the BOJ expands its stimulus program next month, that could open the way for a test of 100 yen, said Ronald Ip, director of wealth solutions group for HSBC Global Markets, in London.
+If the BOJ expands its stimulus programme next month that could open the way for a test of 100 yen, said Ronald Ip, Director of Wealth Solutions Group for HSBC Global Markets in London.

 Traders reported a four-week dollar/yen put transaction in the options market, giving the buyer the right to sell the dollar at 100 yen in four weeks’ time.